ynimish/evsel1l2_buildroot_readme/README.md

     libncurses5-dev texinfo autoconf automake libtool mercurial git-core \
     gperf gawk expat curl cvs libexpat-dev bzr unzip bc python-dev \
     wget cpio rsync xxd bmap-tools

+We need serial port terminal on PC so that we can see logs and run demo I am useing PICOCOM, you can chose anything you are confertable of

+To install PICOCOM example command is like bellow

+    sudo apt install picocom

 In some cases, buildroot will notify that additional host dependencies are required.
 It will let you know what those are.